scarpenter/scarpenter.github.com/source/about/index.markdown

 footer: true
 ---

+I work for [Venga](http://www.getvenga.com) doing web development in Ruby and back-end development in .Net.

-I work for [Spruce Media](http://sprucemedia.com) primarily doing web development using .Net tools.
+Previously, I worked for [Spruce Media](http://sprucemedia.com) primarily doing web development.
+Much of the work was in .Net but I also did development in Ruby, Rails, and the associated tools.

 At my [previous job](http://www.vertmarkets.com) I used NHibernate and ASP.Net MVC to rewrite portions of several public websites.
 For a while I was very interested in Lucene.Net and did quite a bit of work with that.
 I was also involved in supporting a couple of Linux systems and have written custom code for an Asterisk PBX system.